translate/translate/docs/commands/podebug.rst

 (usually these are configuration options).
 If you do translate them then the application will fail to compile or run.

-The ``--ignore`` option allows you to specify the application for which you are producing PO debug files.
+The :opt:`--ignore` option allows you to specify the application for which you are producing PO debug files.
 In this case it will then not mark certain of the PO entries with debug messages.

 In Mozilla we do not mark lone ``.accesskey``, ``.width``, ``.height``, etc since these can really be thought of as configuration options.